|Course Listing||Graduate Handbook (Social)|

 3. The Final Stretch

-Signing up for Graduation: You must arrange to graduate through TORCHTONE approximately four months before the degree date (check with the Academic Affairs staff for the exact date).
+Signing up for Graduation: There are three GSAS graduation dates each year in January, May and September and the GSAS procedures and schedules for each are described here.
+You must arrange to graduate through Albert at least three months before the degree date (check with the Academic Affairs staff or check the GSAS Submitting Your Dissertation page for the exact date).
 If there is any chance you will finish in time please sign up.
 If it has been some time since you signed up for graduation, it is always a good idea to check with Degree and Diploma (x84260).
 Do not wait until the last week to check on this.
 Many students have not been eligible to graduate when they planned because they were not on the graduation list.

 4. The Finish